App Annie: Mobile games could grow 20% to $120 billion in 2021

 Non-game apps

-Social networking apps also took the center stage.
+Social networking apps also took center stage.
 Time spent per user increased by up to 325% annually.
-TikTok is on track to hit 1.2 billion monthly active users in 2021 as consumers look to stay connected as well as entertained.
+TikTok is on track to hit 1.2 billion monthly active users in 2021, with consumers looking to stay connected as well as entertained.

-App Annie said that strategic celebrity-mobile app collaborations spurred downloads by 2.7 times.
+App Annie said strategic celebrity-mobile app collaborations spurred downloads by 2.7 times.
 The most successful one was Travis Scott’s concert in Fortnite.

-In India, time spent in business apps approach three billion hours on Android phones in Q3 alone.
+In India, time spent in business apps approached 3 billion hours on Android phones in Q3 alone.

-Medical app downloads grew 50% in 2020 from a year ago — spurred by demand for COVID-tracing and telehealth apps.
+Medical app downloads grew 50% in 2020 from a year ago — spurred by demand for COVID-19 tracing and telehealth apps.
 Downloads surpassed 3.2 billion across health and fitness and medical apps.

-As people worried about money, they focused on finance apps.
-The stock market boom was fueled in part by mobile usage, as participation in stock market on mobile grew 55% during the year.
-They also adopting shopping apps because they couldn’t go out to the malls anymore.
+As people worried about money, they focused more on finance apps.
+The stock market boom was fueled in part by mobile usage, as participation in the stock market on mobile grew 55% during the year.
+Users also adopted shopping apps because they couldn’t go to the malls anymore.

 The streaming platforms did well.
-There were 40% more hours of video streaming on mobile in 2020, as people binged on services like Netflix and Disney + to distract themselves from the pandemic.
+People racked up 40% more hours of video streaming on mobile in 2020, as they binged on services like Netflix and Disney+ to distract themselves from the pandemic.
 By 2021, the average mobile streamer in the U.S. is expected to download 85% more video streaming apps compared to before the pandemic.
-YouTube saw time spent per user rise six times more than the next-closest app, capping at 38 hours of streaming per month on average.
+YouTube saw time spent per user rise 6 times over the next-closest app, capping at 38 hours of streaming per month on average.

 “We’re finally seeing that spend catch up to where people have been spending their time,” Ghodrati said.
 “That comes to food delivery and finance apps and games.”